Experience-Monks/innkeeper-socket.io/README.md

 both a room id and a key.
 A promise is returned which when it succeeds returns a `room` instance.
 This promise will fail when an incorrect room key was passed or the room doesn't exist anymore.

+#### `client.enterPublic()` -

+Enters a publicly available room or creates one if none exist.
+A public room is simply a room that anyone can enter using the `enterPublic()` method.
+This allows for easier anonymous multiuser connections.
+By default a public room will be set back to private after someone else joins, simply call `room.makePublic()` to make it publicly accessable again.
+This promise will return a standard room instance.

 #### `client.leave( roomid )` -

 Leave a premade room using the room id.
 A promise is returned which when it succeeds returns a `room`